michaelrbock/docs/source/index.html.md

 | `product-not-supported`      | The account did not support the product.                                                                                                                                         |
 | `distribution-not-supported` | The account did not support the distribution, e.g. they requested to add an account for a percentage of their paycheck, but can only do fixed amounts and remainder/net balance. |
 | `unknown-failure`            | We encountered an unexpected error.                                                                                                                                              |
+| `routing-number-not-supported` | The account did not support the routing number entered.

 # API Reference